maluicr/dss/README.md

 |       \---dss.c.64.exe
 ```

-You can copy the zipped file into the input folder from your R console directly, using the following code^[
-after running the code, you still are requested to unzip the file manually]:
+You can copy the zipped file into the input folder from your R console directly, using the following code (please remember to unzip the file after running the code):

 ```
 # create folder input